 - Wildfires are expected to become stronger and more common

-- Lower water levels in some aquatic habitats
+- Changing ecological processes and species distributions in some aquatic habitats

 - Loss of breeding or feeding territories for wetland-dependent species